Child harness: European Union and United Kingdom

+This sign at the start of a dangerously steep mountain trail in Switzerland says to secure children with a safety harness.

 Regulations can be traced back to old British Standards for mass-manufactured child harnesses.
 These British regulations were further developed within the European Union, where the harnesses must comply with the safety requirements as defined in the EN13210:2004 "Children's harnesses, reins and similar type articles" standard.
 These rules cover a range of attributes such as strength, durability, use of small parts, shapes of components, substances or chemicals used for manufacturing, safety markings, and instructional information on safe use.
 They also define testing procedures.
 This European Standard still has the status of a British Standard (BS EN 13210:2004) in the UK.